Address: 155 W. 51 St., New York, N.Y.

 Signature Dish: Pounded Yellowfin Tuna Carpaccio

-Reserved for only the best of the best in the hospitality industry, only 0.2 percent of more than 31,000 AAA inspected and approved restaurants are Five Diamond Rated.
+Reserved for only the best of the best in the hospitality industry, only 0.2 percent of more than 31,000 AAA inspected and approved restaurants receive the Five Diamond designation.

 Headed by esteemed chef Eric Ripert, Le Bernardin’s pre-fixe and tasting menus change continually with the seasons and new inspiration.
 But in over 30 years, there is one dish that sticks around.
 The pounded yellowfin tuna carpaccio “truly reflects our philosophy and approach to food,” Ripert said.